Info & Rules

 Points Total

-If there is a tie in points, we will look at a 4th result from those racers.
+If there is a tie in points, a 4th result from those racers will be the tiebreaker.
 If both racers do not have a 4th result, then the mean place will be calculated for their 4th result.

 Qualification methods: